mvaria/mvaria.github.io/_includes/publications.md

-## Selected Publications
+### Selected Publications

-The remainder of this page describes some major themes of my research along with links to selected peer-reviewed publications.
+The remainder of this page describes some major themes of my research and links to selected peer-reviewed publications.
 You can find a list of all of my publications at <a href="https://dblp.org/pid/59/6288.html">DBLP</a> and <a href="https://scholar.google.com/citations?user=lneZSfIAAAAJ">Google Scholar</a>.

 ### <i class="fa fa-cloud"></i> Data Analysis for Social Good